jeabraham/hubitat-ac-solar-setback/README.md

 ## Prerequisites

 * Hubitat Elevation Hub (2.2+ firmware recommended)
-* A Power Meter device in Hubitat reporting in watts (solar export or net usage)
+* A Power Meter device in Hubitat reporting in watts (solar production, export, or net usage)
 * A Thermostat device supporting `capability.thermostat` and `coolingSetpoint`
 * *(Optional)* A second Power Meter for your air conditioner load